schmeekygeek/backend-book/src/book/3-communication-protocols.md

 1. **Protocol:** The protocol for this URL
 2. **Host:** This is the host, or the server that we are making the request to.
 3. **Path:** The path, or the location of the resource on the host.
-Here, `/images` is the endpoint, and `image.jpg` is the resource we're requesting.
+Here, `/images` is the path, and `image.jpg` is the resource we're requesting.
 4. **Query Parameters:** These are query parameters.
 Their purpose is to modify variables that the endpoint might expect to fine-tune our request.
 They begin with a *?* (Question mark).
 If there are two or more such values, they are separated by an '*&*' (Amper's And).

 What we just saw above was an example of a URL. **A URL stands for Uniform Resource Locator**.
 It *locates* the resource that we're trying to fetch from the host.
 Another term similar to URL is URI that stands for **Uniform Resource Identifier**.
 It is an identifier, or a name, for any resource that we're trying to request.